Google Panda – Steps to Avoid its Negative Impact

 Take the help of your current analytics tools to determine which pages have very few visits, say around 15 or fewer.
 These pages are not adding any real value to your site and this could be due to poor quality.
-However in case of high traffic sites you might up this to 50 or 100.
+However, in the case of high-traffic sites, you might up this to 50 or 100.
 You could follow the below steps to make these pages more useful:

-- a) Add valuable content to the page that will attract greater organic traffic and social interactions.
+- add valuable content to the page that will attract greater organic traffic and social interactions.

 Removing unwanted and unnecessary pages and links is vital in SEO.
-The tags, categories, date archives, unwanted pages all get indexed in Google.
-So you must remove them as soon as possible, it is possible for you to noindex them.
-However, if they spread over Google search then remove them by logging into your Google Webmatser Account.
+The tags, categories, date archives, and unwanted pages all get indexed in Google.
+So you must remove them as soon as possible, it is possible for you to index them.
+However, if they spread over Google search then remove them by logging into your Google Webmaster Account.

-Low quality content and links, including articles, spam comments and links from spam sites are all considered as spam.
-You should keep your site clean from all these things or else you might be penalised.
+Low-quality content and links, including articles, spam comments, and links from spam sites are all considered spam.
+You should keep your site clean from all these things or else you might be penalized.
 Also, your audience and visitors will prefer when there is useful information and no spam.
 If your visitors like your site your rankings will naturally shoot up.

-Another big mistake those using over-SEO commit is associate themselves with blacklisted sites by spamming their links for backlinks.
-A blacklisted site is banned from search engine results for major infraction like duplication of content, blackhat methods etc. If your site is associated with a blacklisted site you may also get penalised for it.
+Another big mistake those using over-SEO commit is associating themselves with blacklisted sites by spamming their links for backlinks.
+A blacklisted site is banned from search engine results for major infractions like duplication of content, blackhat methods, etc. If your site is associated with a blacklisted site you may also get penalized for it.

 Distribute anchor text appropriately

 Anchor text is the noticeable, clickable text in a hyperlink.
-One of the main reasons for the set back of blog networks and other websites is insufficient allocation of anchor text.
+One of the main reasons for the setback of blog networks and other websites is the insufficient allocation of anchor text.
 You must ensure your anchor text is fitting and has variety.
 You could use variations like “click here” or “this site” etc together with the raw URL.